JanHerca/urantiapedia/output/wikijs/en/article/David_Kulieke/safe_and_true.md

 Another great theme of the play is the difficulty one has of changing course once he has headed down a wayward path.
 The human tendency to struggle to reverse a trend or separate among a set of beliefs or values is called cognitive dissonance, a theory of the psychologist, Leon Festinger.

-Macbeth states, “I am in blood/Stepp’d in so far that, should I wade no more,/
+Macbeth states, “I am in blood/Stepp’d in so far that, should I wade no more, Returning were as tedious as go o’er” (Act III, Scene IV).
 <br style="clear:both;"/>

-Returning were as tedious as go o’er” (Act III, Scene IV).

 _The Urantia Book_ deals with the same theme when the apostle Peter is unable to refrain from denying Jesus: